Medvedev91/timeto.me/README.md

 Every day, a "Workout" task will be added to the "Today" folder.

 This task is already created for today.
 Open "Today" and tap the "Workout" task.
-The timer will automatically start with the right activity, you don't have to set the timer and activity.
+The timer will automatically start with the right activity.

 <p float="left">
   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_repeating_practice_1.jpg" width="180" />